-Join Windows 10 to Azure Active Directory During OOBE
+Join Windows 10 to Microsoft Entra ID (Azure AD) During OOBE

-Before you perform an Azure Active Directory (recently renamed Microsoft Entra ID) domain join, you should understand the difference between an Azure AD domain-joined device and one that is registered with Azure AD.
+Before you perform a Microsoft Entra ID (previously Azure AD) domain join, you should understand the difference between an Azure AD domain-joined device and one that is registered with Azure AD.

 Domain-Joined AAD Devices